 Continue reading “Not All Assets are Created Equal – Introducing the FI Net Worth”

 We have seen that there are many reasons to want to reach Financial Independence (FI).
 Once you reach FI, you can do what you want without having to worry about money.
-This is awesome!
-You only keep working if you want to.
-This is something most people would want to achieve.
+It is awesome!
+You only keep working if you wish to work.
+This state is something most people would want to achieve.
 For me, my ultimate goal is to reach FI.

 Continue reading “5 Great Ways to Reach Financial Independence”